FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection

 Another line of work improves oriented localization via explicit geometric modeling.
-Some approaches enhance shape perception through progressive or multi-branch aggregation \cite{zhu2023edge,wu2022gcwnet}, while others optimize orientation fitting by dynamic priors or geometry-aware regression losses \cite{min2020remote,qian2022rsdet++,gan2024gws,zhou2024kldet}.
+Some approaches enhance shape perception through progressive~\cite{yang2021r3det} or multi-branch aggregation~\cite{guo2021beyond}, while others optimize orientation fitting by dynamic priors or geometry-aware regression losses~\cite{qian2022rsdet++,gan2024gws}.
+In addition, DPAL~\cite{liu2025dual} shows from a multimodal remote sensing detection perspective that explicit alignment between heterogeneous features and task heads can be more effective than direct feature aggregation.
 Overall, existing methods suggest two recurring needs: controllable enhancement of target regions under heavy clutter, and orientation-aware interaction that preserves directional structure beyond the final regression stage.
-Similar themes appear in controllable generation and editing, where selective modulation and structure-consistent interaction are central to improving fidelity and robustness \cite{shen2025imagedit,shen2025imagharmony,shen2025imaggarment,shenlong}.
-However, in RSOD, foreground cues are often introduced as static weighting or auxiliary constraints, and orientation modeling is frequently confined to proposal alignment or regression, limiting its impact on multi-scale feature interaction.
+Similar themes appear in controllable generation~\cite{shen2025imagharmony,shen2025imaggarment} and editing~\cite{shen2025imagedit}, where selective modulation and structure-consistent interaction are central to improving fidelity and robustness~\cite{shenlong}.
+However, in RSOD, foreground cues are often introduced as static weighting or auxiliary constraints~\cite{zhang2025joint}, and orientation modeling is frequently confined to proposal alignment or regression, limiting its impact on multi-scale feature interaction.

 In contrast, FGAA-FPN explicitly couples foreground-guided modulation at low pyramid levels with angle-aware multi-head attention at high levels, enabling both target saliency calibration and orientation-aware feature propagation during multi-scale fusion.